Data Integrity: What It Means and How to Maintain It

 Maintaining data integrity should become a priority when building databases.
 For this reason, whenever feasible, a proper database will impose data integrity.

-In relation to databases, there are four data integrity categories:
+In relation to databases, there are four categories of logical integrity:

 #1.
 Entity Integrity